Adolph Strauch: Implementing change

 To implement his plan, Strauch removed nearly all existing footpaths and cut in half the cemetery's 12 mi of roads.
 He remodeled sections that had been planted by his predecessors, and even replanted and reorganized private lots when their owners requested it.

 Henry Earnshaw, son of Thomas Earnshaw, was appointed Spring Grove's superintendent after Delaney's departure.
 Earnshaw had served as civil engineer and surveyor of Spring Grove under Delaney, and had carried out Strauch's landscaping plans.
 The board wished to save money and combine the office of superintendent with that of head gardener.
 Earnshaw did not wish to resign, however, and the board struggled for some time to convince him.
 Strauch was finally given the job of superintendent in 1859, and gained control over all grading, planting, pruning, road-building, and lots maintenance.

 Strauch began working on the swampy area of the cemetery in 1851.
 He planned to excavate part of the land to create a 6 acre lake into which various springs would drain.
 At the center of lake was a small waterfall.
 Actual construction did not begin until 1857, at which time Strauch also planted the acreage cut off by the railroad viaduct with trees.
 By 1869, he had replaced the entire swampy area with seven ornamental lakes and ponds.
+Also in 1869, his treatise on Spring Grove Cemetery was published.
 He installed fountains in several of these bodies of water in 1876 to improve water circulation and reduce algae growth.